Libra

 If you do not want to apply isotopic corrections input -2.

 3. Specifies the mass tolerance.
-If in field one you have choosen
+If in field one you have chosen

 m/z = 114 and you set a mass tolerance of 1, libra would look